UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before switching to a Time-of-Use plan, homeowners should assess their lifestyle flexibility, usage history, and ability to shift appliance use to off-peak hours.

-Choosing Your Next Energy Strategy
+Selecting Your Ideal Energy Strategy

 Illustration showing a man considering energy options, a house with solar panels, and a phone display of peak, standard, and off-peak usage.